 NCERT Solutions for Class 10 History Chapter 5 Print Culture and the Modern World help students to score good marks in the exams.
 These NCERT Solutions are prepared by expert teachers and based on the latest pattern and edition NCERT book.
 Here we have provided answers to all the questions in a very easy language.

-Class 10 History Chapter 5 Print Culture and the Modern World free PDF
+Class 10 History Chapter 5 Print Culture and the Modern World NCERT Questions and Answers

 |Book||NCERT Class 10 History|

 (a) Woodblock print only came to Europe after 1295.